 In some ways, 2020 is the “year of the buyer” in Seattle’s housing market.
 Inventory remains tight, but many other factors point to a great year for local home buyers.
 Along those lines, here are three big predictions for the Seattle housing market in 2020.

-Predictions for Seattle Housing Market in 2019 and Beyond
+Predictions for Seattle Housing Market in 2020 and Beyond

 Two or three years ago, price reductions were a rarity in the Seattle real estate market.
 As long as sellers priced their homes close to comparable sales, they were practically guaranteed to have buyers lining up.
 And in many cases, those buyers were making offers well above the asking price.

-Disclaimers: This article contains housing-related predictions that are based on current conditions, and those conditions could change over time.
+Disclaimer: This article contains housing-related predictions that are based on current conditions, and those conditions could change over time.
 These forecasts are the equivalent of an educated guess and should not be viewed as certainties.